October Health – 2026 Report

 -

-Encouraging mental health support, such as digital group sessions from companies like October, can help mitigate these effects by addressing burnout early in the workplace.
+Implementing mental health support programs like those offered by October can help mitigate these effects by promoting well-being and resilience in the workplace.

 What can government do to assist?